srishtikakkar/Airline-Safety-Assessment/README.md

 Furthermore, other factors within the limit of the dataset were analyzed and type of ownership of the airline was identified as a potential predictor.
 ‘Are nationalized airlines safer than privatized ones?’ emerged as a sub question for the analysis.

+The report documents the work undertaken to find out if the safety of airlines could be assessed based on its track record and type of ownership.
+The information pertaining to the crash history of airlines, the steps taken to convert this information into a risk score which indicates the risk of flying in that particular airline and the inferences upon completion of exploratory data analysis are discussed in length.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown